Group Size:Just me!

 Pivot and Iterate

-This is where I converged my problem statement because after discussing my problem statement with peers, I had discovered that my focus was too broad for a single solution.
-I learned that I had to refocus and be more specific.
-After doing so, I went back to my users with a new problem statement and several different sketches to that new problem statement.
-Brainstorming and talking with my users about the sketches lead me to a paper prototype which can be seen below.
+This is where I converged my problem statement because after talking with peers, I had discovered that my focus was too broad for a single solution.
+So I pivoted and tested new statements and prototypes with my users.

 The result of the previous paper sketches and interaction with my users.
 I used this paper prototype to test it with users.